tseemann/shovill/README.md

 The genome size is needed to estimate depth and for the read error correction stage.
 If you don't provide `--gsize`, it will be estimated via k-mer frequencies using `mash`.
 It doesn't need to be a perfect estimate, just in the right ballpark.

+### --plasmid
+If the assembler supports a speical mode for assemlbiing plasmids, it will be enabled.
+Currently only `--assembler spades` supports this.

 ### --keepfiles
 This will keep all the intermediate files in `--outdir` so you can explore and debug.